vaishnavi-soga/Analysis-of-Fused-Deposition-Modelling-FDM-/README.md

 - The **average temperature** (blue curve) rises gradually over time — meaning the overall print body accumulates heat as more layers are added
 - The **minimum temperature** (red curve) oscillates near ambient — representing the outer surfaces of the print bed that are cooled by convection

-> 🔍 The oscillatory pattern in temperature directly corresponds to the cyclic deposition of new filament beads.
-Each new bead reheats nearby material, briefly re-activating the bonding zone — this is what creates interlayer adhesion.
+> The oscillatory pattern in temperature directly corresponds to the cyclic deposition of new filament beads.
+Each new bead reheats nearby material, briefly reactivating the bonding zone — this is what creates interlayer adhesion.

 ---

-## 🏭 Applications
+## Applications

 ### FDM in Industry